eProsima/Fast-DDS-docs/docs/fastdds/use_cases/reduce_memory/reduce_memory.rst

 Reduce memory usage
 ===================

-A great number of modern systems have tight constraints over available memory, making the reduction of memory usage to a minimum critical.
-Reducing memory consumption of a *Fast DDS* application can be achieved through a different number of approaches, mainly through architectural restructuring of the application, but also via limiting the resources the middleware utilizes, and by avoiding static allocations.
+A great number of modern systems have tight constraints on available memory, making the reduction of memory usage to a minimum critical.
+Reducing memory consumption of a *Fast DDS* application can be achieved through various approaches, mainly through architectural restructuring of the application, but also by limiting the resources the middleware utilizes, and by avoiding static allocations.

 .. |max_samples| replace:: |ResourceLimitsQosPolicy::max_samples-api|